Financial-Times/elasticsearch-mvp/README.md

 ```
 go get -u github.com/Financial-Times/elasticsearch-mvp
 go build
-./elasticsearch-mvp --aws-access-key={access key} --aws-secret-access-key={secret key}
+./elasticsearch-mvp --aws-access-key="{access key}" --aws-secret-access-key="{secret key}"
 ```
-Please provide the elasticsearch endpoint, region and the host you want to run the app on.
+It is also possible to provide the elasticsearch endpoint, region and the port you expect the app to run on.

 ## Available endpoints: